analogdevicesinc/msdk/Examples/MAX32650/USB/TinyUSB/msc_dual_lun/README.md

 ## Description

-The example demonstrates the use of USB composite device with Mass Storage driver class and CDC-ACM driver class using the TinyUSB stack and FreeRTOS operating system.
-After doing the required connections given below, run the program and two new devices appear in the device manager, a Portable device and COM Port.
-The README.TXT file on the portable device can be read.
-Open a terminal application on the PC at 115200 baud rate, and echo the characters on the terminal.
+The example demonstrates the use of USB Mass Storage driver class with TinyUSB.
+After doing the required connections given below, run the program and two new portable device appears in the device manager.
+It will appear as a new drives which can be read from.

 ## Software